 The Management Company reviews and assesses potential sustainability risks within the meaning of the EU Regulation 2019/2088 dated March 10, 2021 on the sustainability related disclosures in the financial services sector and related technical standards (the "SFDR Regulation") as part of its decision-making processes with respect to the investments made and/or to be made by the Investment Manager of the Fund and will integrate such review within its internal procedures and policies.
-Such review will be performed by the risk management team of the Management Company and the risk management process is currently under review.
-Thereafter, during the exante risk assessment process the Investment Manager will consider those risks and assess if those will have a relevant impact on the investment.
+Such review will be performed by the risk management team of the Management

+Company during the ex-ante risk assessment process the Investment Manager will consider those risks and assess if those will have a relevant impact on the investment.
 If those risks are relevant, the risk management team also performs a regular (ex-post) review of those risks as part of the discharge of its duties.

 More information regarding the sustainability risks management approach can be found under the sustainability risk policy available on the website of the Management Company on www.andbank.com.